HappyHorse 1.0 vs Sora 2: Stealth #1 vs OpenAI's Heavyweight (2026)

 If you only read one section: HappyHorse 1.0 is the higher-scoring model on public blind evaluation, generates faster (~10 seconds avg per clip), supports native audio in a single forward pass, and ships multilingual lip-sync across 7 languages.
 Sora 2 supports longer single clips (up to 20 seconds), comes with OpenAI's enterprise trust posture, and tends to read more coherent across longer narrative beats inside one render.

 For short-form social, talking-head reads, multilingual UGC, and any workflow where leaderboard-grade quality and 10-second latency matter, HappyHorse is the stronger pick.
-For long-form narrative shots, brand-safety-sensitive enterprise pipelines, or any case where you specifically need a 20-second single render, Sora 2 still earns its slot.
+For long-form narrative shots, brand-safety-sensitive enterprise pipelines, or any case where you specifically need a 20-second single render, Sora 2 still earns its slot — though with the Sora app now dead, access is increasingly limited to ChatGPT Plus and select API partners.

-The Leaderboard Story: A Stealth Drop That Took Down the Assumed King
+The Leaderboard Story: A Stealth Drop That Dethroned the Incumbent

 The Artificial Analysis Video Arena is a public blind-evaluation leaderboard.
 Two clips render from the same prompt on two different anonymized models.
 Human evaluators pick a winner.
 Over thousands of comparisons, models accumulate Elo ratings.
 Brand recognition is irrelevant — evaluators don't know which model produced which clip until after they vote.